Custom car projects demonstrate how large-scale 3D printing accelerates automotive development, from initial design to final production.

 Titans of CNC is a US-based company providing tools and equipment to CNC manufacturers.
 Their experienced CNC technicians and engineers have supported Gas Monkey Garage’s team in designing a custom car’s front grille.
 Caracol joined the project by 3D printing the carbon fiber-reinforced ABS, 1:1 mock-up for design validation and fit testing, to ensure the most precise and effective production of the final aluminum component.
 As a result, the manufacturing process achieved a better fit quality and cost efficiency in a shorter lead time, if compared to traditional methods.

 Replacing traditional manufacturing methods such as metal milling required first optimizing and redesigning the geometry with a Design for Additive Manufacturing (DfAM) approach, provided by Caracol’s team to fine-tune the engineered part with a 3D model that enabled to maximize all the benefits of additive manufacturing.
-Using the company’s patented Eidos Manufacturing Software, the 3D printing slicing path & parameters were also optimized to guarantee the most detailed and precise production of the one-part mock-up.
-A high level of detail and realism was achieved without structural post-processing interventions, which only involved sanding and painting of the part.
-The fit check enabled to detect small design refinements that were needed on the design of the finished part, avoiding errors and potential waste that would’ve emerged from an incorrect design.
+The company’s patented Eidos Manufacturing Software optimized the slicing paths and parameters to ensure a highly detailed, precise, one-part mock-up.